Articles in Peer-Reviewed Publications

 UNDER REVIEW

-Abstract: Under what conditions do the unemployed protest?
+Under what conditions do the unemployed protest?
 Traditionally, scholars have found that joblessness creates feelings of depression and self-blame, reducing mobilization among the unemployed.
 Experiences of the past thirty years, including the Great Recession, have led scholars to reconsider the influence of material deprivation on mobilization.
 Specifically, a growing body of literature has highlighted numerous historical instances of mobilization among the unemployed.
 However, much of this literature has focused on particular cases, with little attention given to cross-national comparison.
 This study contributes a cross-national comparative analysis of when and where the unemployed mobilize using eleven rounds of data provided by the European Social Survey (ESS).
-We find that the unemployed are more likely to mobilize in contexts of high unemployment, particularly among union members and in countries with more generous welfare states.
-Additionally, we provide preliminary evidence that blame attribution is a key mechanism linking high unemployment to mobilization among the unemployed.
+We identify a convex, curvilinear relationship in which the unemployed are most likely to mobilize under conditions of high unemployment, particularly in countries with more generous welfare provision. - Deren Onursal.
+"All Talk No Action?
+Repression by Law-and-Order Governments in Democracies."
+Under Review at Social Movement Studies.

 Working Papers

 - Deren Onursal and Indridi H. Indridason.
 "When Institutions Matter: Repression, Regime Type, and Mobilized Dissent."
-Under Review at International Studies Quarterly.
+Working Paper.

 Abstract: How do repression and political institutions influence the frequency of mass protests?
 While repression often aims to deter dissent, its effects vary significantly depending on the political context.
 We argue that the effects of repression on protest frequency are affected by how different political institutions shape political accountability.
 Using data from 157 countries between 1975 and 2019, we explore the conditional effects of regime type, majoritarianism, legislature type, and local government autonomy on the relationship between repression and protest.
 Our findings demonstrate that repression increases protest frequency in democratic settings, where citizens are less likely to tolerate coercion.
 Moreover, institutional features further shape this relationship by moderating repression’s effect.
 Non-majoritarian systems, unitarian governments, and unicameral legislatures amplify repression’s positive impact as these institutions tend to reduce electoral accountability in democratic states.
 The findings highlight the nuanced ways institutions condition citizens’ responses to repression and their propensity to mobilize.
 This study bridges gaps in the literature by integrating institutional dimensions into the repression-protest nexus.
 It provides new insights into how state strategies and political structures interact to influence collective action, offering implications for understanding protest dynamics and political stability in diverse institutional contexts.